 Despite being widely seen as the easiest way to immigrate to the United States, mixed-status marriages are subject to an invasive vetting process.
 A ‘bed check’ is an immigration enforcement tactic wherein government agents knock on the married couple’s door at dawn, seeking proof that the citizen and “the alien” sleep in the same bed.

-As my partner and I gathered the evidence of our marriage’s validity, it became clear that the notion of family preferred and recognized by American law still enshrines the mythological nuclear family as its ideal model.
+As my partner and I gathered the evidence of our marriage’s validity, it became clear that the notion of the family preferred and recognised by American law still enshrines the mythological nuclear family as its ideal model.
 Anyone who falls outside of the traditional structure risks being turned away.